 My sister's two month European jaunt has come and gone.
 And after two small trips to Austria together in very quick succession, I've proven what was previously considered as impossible: There really is such a thing as too many Wiener Schnitzels...

 I'm back from the so-called Land of the Free (with Katie to follow later).
 What was new?
-Beyond the usual photo and full fingerprints at passport control reserved for 'aliens', for the first time I also got the latest TSA digital nudey scanning treatment randomly given to even US citizens.
+Beyond the usual photo and full fingerprints at passport control reserved for 'aliens', for the first time I also got the latest TSA digital nudey scanning treatment randomly given even to US citizens.
 But faced with the choice of either that or the enhanced pat-down, I'll take the seven seconds of radiation standing still with my hands up over my head every time.
 Was it worth it?
 Well, that depends on how long it takes for my privates to appear in Google...

 And in the spirit of sampling the best stuff directly from the source (eg sparkling wine in Champagne or gushing mountain spring water in Evian), I'm pleased to report I've now had KFC in Kentucky.